 Milwaukee’s Riverwest & Harambee Neighborhoods

 The Riverwest and Harambee neighborhoods were settled in the late 1800 by Polish and German immigrants, moving here to live near jobs available in the vibrant manufacturing and business development along the Milwaukee River and Humboldt Blvd.
 These immigrants worked together to create a foundation of close knit community, surrounded by their churches, stores, recreation and fraternal opportunities.
 Their community strengthened and grew strong roots.

 The larger economy and trends have shifted the life of both neighborhoods significantly since then.
 In the 60’s, a diverse set of new neighbors began moving in.
 Riverwest became popular with Milwaukee’s counter-culture and artist communities.
 Puerto Rican and African American families nestled into homes along Holton.

 By the mid-1970s, the once German neighborhood west of Holton had become primarily African-American.
 The residents named the neighborhood Harambee, which means “all pull together” in Swahili.
 The next two decades would see Harambee organizing active block clubs, protesting school and housing segregation, and developing social services for those in need, working to reduce crime and supporting the arts community.

-Just as our predecessors bound together to direct the development and redevelopment of our community, RIC seeks to form a bond among residents to invest in catalyst projects that will help MIlwaukee’s 53212 neighborhoods flourish in the decades to come.
+The challenge our community faces today is to build a bridge between these communities and close the disparities.
+Just as our predecessors bound together to direct the development and redevelopment of our community, RIC seeks to catalyze projects that will help MIlwaukee’s 53212 flourish in the decades to come.